 While I know the school has been strict about keeping students to their classrooms, how are the bathrooms being shared?
 Are there increased sanitation procedures in the shared bathroom throughout the day, and in between classes?

 There are actually 8 bathrooms so each of the 8 classes who use toilets has their own assigned bathroom.
 No matter, all bathrooms are washed down after each group uses the bathroom; even though it is just their group.
 This is a bleach and Lysol spray disinfectant wash on all surfaces - sink, toilet, switches, handles and bars.

 If my child had been in close contact with a teacher or student who tests positive, will we receive a notification asking us to follow certain procedures?

 Yes.
 If a child was at risk or if concern was that they had direct exposure, you would receive a personalized email notice from the Director with specific information and guidelines.

 How are you protecting your teachers from possible exposure from parents?

-Our management team, Ms. Gina, Mr. Michael, Ms. Laura, and Ms. Erin, are the primary door persons for both buildings to ensure our teachers are not being put at any additional risk by being in contact with parents.
+Our management team, Ms. Gina, Mr. Michael, and Ms. Erin, are the primary door persons for both buildings to ensure our teachers are not being put at any additional risk by being in contact with parents.

 Scenario – a child in the class is living with a COVID-19 positive household member